mikkel257/howToGitAndHub/README.md

 8. Write a commit messages.
 9. Click 'Commit'.

+**To merge a branch with another you will have to do the following**

+1. Open Eclipse.
+2. Go to the 'Git repositories' window.
+3. Select the branch (fx master) you want to be updated from another (fx myBranch).
+4. Right-click the other branch (myBranch)
+5. Select Merge.

 **To update the Github repository you will have to do the following**

 1. Open Eclipse.
-2. Go to the 'Git repostories' window.
+2. Go to the 'Git repositories' window.
 3. Select the project you want to be updated on Github.
 4. Right-click the project and select 'Pull'.
+If you failed click 'Fetch' instead of 'Pull' you can correct your mistake by going to remote tracking and mergeing your master with the origin/master
 5. Right-click again and select 'Push to Upstream'.
 6. You have now updated the project on Github.